Sharing during Self-isolation

 Today we talk to two friends who have been sharing a house in Colliers Wood, South London, for the past two years.
-Sarah, an Executive Coach, and Whing, a Pharmacist and Photographer, both in their 40s, tell us what it is like to live in a grown-up house share and how it works in times of self-isolation.
+Sarah, an Executive Coach, and Whing, a Pharmacist and Photographer.
+Both are in their 40s and tell us what it is like to live in a grown-up house share and how it works in times of self-isolation.

 Sarah & Whing, what made you share a house in the first place?

-We had already been good friends before and decided to move in together to share the cost of living but also to have some company at home.
+We had already been good friends before and decided to flatshare together, to share the cost of living but also to have some company at home.
 We are both quite sociable and enjoy having people around.
 Especially in these times of uncertainty and social isolation we are very glad to be living together.

 In the current situation – what does your typical day look like?

 We have established a new routine on the days when we are not working.
 We start by doing dance or pilates workouts in the conservatory using YouTube videos which we watch on the TV.
 It’s been lovely weather most days so we’ve opened the conservatory doors to enjoy the fresh air and sunshine.
 We then make a healthy brunch to eat together.
 It’s a great start to the day!
 We’ve also been watching films and TV shows together in the evenings and have had barbecues and evening meals together.
 We’ve also had some Zoom catch ups with friends.
 It’s been great to have good company and to have been able to create some structure to keep ourselves feeling energised and connected with others at this time of social isolation.

 In more normal times, how much time do you actually spend together?